 Catch up on the latest news and updates with our quarterly newsletter.

-The 66th membership meeting of RiverFall Credit Union was held on Tuesday, March 5, 2019 at the Hotel Capstone in the Capstone Ballroom.
+The 67th membership meeting of RiverFall Credit Union will be Tuesday, March 10, 2020 at the Hotel Capstone in the Capstone Ballroom.

 Money Tips & More

 Rather than shouting, “Happy New Year’s Day!” we should all start screaming, “Happy Tax Season!” since the start of tax season begins January 1 and runs until April 15.

 The number of tax filings that occurs seems to increase with each passing year.
 As of May 2018, more than 126,040,000 million tax returns were filed for the 2017 tax year.
 Who knows what that number will be when May 2019 rolls around.

 However, no matter how many tax returns are filed, one thing is for sure: many Americans will be sitting and waiting to see just how much of a tax return they will receive this year.